-Each instructor here at Pilgrimage of the Heart Yoga brings his or her own love, style, compassion, and expertise for the practice to the students of yoga.
+Each instructor here at Pilgrimage of the Heart Yoga brings their own love, style, compassion, and expertise for the practice to yoga students.
 With instructors of various backgrounds and techniques, we're able to offer a full range of classes and are excited to have you discover your own individual practice.
-Learn more about our instructors below.
+Learn more about the Pilgrimage teachers below.

-Sujantra has authored five books on eastern philosophy, success motivation and meditation.
-Two of his books were used by major universities to teach wellness, stress reduction and comparative religion.
-Over the past 20 years, he has delivered over one thousand lectures on meditation and yoga in over 25 countries.
+In 1980, Sujantra began studying meditation with spiritual teacher Sri Chinmoy.
+He has taught meditation for over 40 years in over 20 different countries and has authored several books on eastern philosophy, success motivation, and meditation.
+Two of his books were used by major universities to teach wellness, stress reduction, and comparative religion.

-Sujantra opened the Pilgrimage of the Heart studio in 2006.
-In each of his yoga classes, Sujantra offers the complete yoga experience by teaching all eight aspects of yoga and exploring the relevance of this ancient art in our modern lives.
-He teaches Beginning / Gentle Yoga; Yoga for Children and Hatha Levels I and II, which includes Sun Salutations, shoulder stand and headstand.
+Sujantra believes it is important to demystify meditation and to offer the complete yoga experience by teaching all eight aspects of yoga and exploring the relevance of this ancient art in our modern lives.
+While he has taught Yoga for Children and Yoga I, Sujantra currently leads meditation classes, workshops, and training for the community.
 He encourages students to practice both at home and at the studio.